 Call me crazy, but there’s no photo sweeter than baby all wrapped up and tucked into a basket!
-There’s such a small window of time where newborns will be small enough for this shot, so I always make sure to include it.
+I know, I know…it’s a total cliche.
+But trust me when I say, it will melt your heart.
+There’s such a small window of time where your newborn will be small enough for this shot, so I always make sure to include it.
 While I realize it’s not for everyone, I’ve got a great wall of baskets and have something to fit every style – from modern gold wire to a dark grey weave.

-Baskets also give me a chance to shoot details like fingers and toes, which makes them pretty essential!
+Baskets also give me a chance to shoot details like fingers and toes, so it makes them pretty essential!

 Wraps, Hats, Headbands, and More!